RicardoToro2168/Cowrie-Honeypot-Security-Lab/README.md

 ### Administrative Access Control

-The real SSH service is intentionally separated from the honeypot and listens on `TCP/22022`.

-Administrative access is protected through multiple controls:

-- **Source-IP allowlisting:** UFW permits access to `TCP/22022` only from my trusted home public IP.
-- **Key-based authentication:** Administrative SSH requires SSH key authentication rather than password-based access.
-- **Service separation:** Internet-facing SSH traffic on `TCP/22` is directed to Cowrie rather than the real SSH service.
-- **Security monitoring:** Authentication activity involving the administrative SSH service is monitored separately from honeypot activity.

-Unauthorized Internet sources are blocked by UFW before they can reach the administrative SSH service.

-The trusted source IP is intentionally omitted from this repository as operational security information.
+Cowrie remains exposed on TCP/22 to capture Internet-based SSH activity, while legitimate administrative SSH access is moved to TCP/22022.
+UFW restricts port 22022 to the administrator's trusted home IP, reducing exposure of the real SSH service.
+Honeypot traffic and administrative access are therefore logically separated, allowing Cowrie to remain publicly accessible without exposing the VPS management interface broadly to the Internet.
+Additional monitoring is configured to alert on authentication activity involving the real SSH service.

 ---